Check It Out

 How can we best describe the state of affairs at the close of the creation stories in the first two chapters of Genesis?
 A Hebrew word sums it up perfectly: Shalom.
 We typically equate shalom with the English word "peace."
 Unfortunately, we often identify peace as simply the absence of war or anxiety.
 Shalom means so much more.

-Here are just few ways shalom is used in the Old Testament.
+Here are just a few ways shalom is used in the Old Testament.
 The words representing shalom are in bold.

 Absence of War